Environmental Science Blog

 Orcas: Wolves of the Sea

-The 2010 killing of trainer Dawn Brancheau at SeaWorld Orlando came as a shock to the world.
+The 2010 death of trainer Dawn Brancheau at SeaWorld Orlando came as a shock to the world.
 Brancheau was an experienced trainer who had worked with orcas for 15 years.
 The day of her death, she was performing a show with Tilikum, a large male killer whale, who drowned her.
 According to SeaWorld executives, orcas and other performing animals, such as dolphins and sea lions, live good lives in captivity with medical care and loving trainers.
-The death of Dawn Brancheau was a freak accident due to trainer error, they said.
-But it wasn’t.
+They claimed that the death of Dawn Brancheau was a random accident due to trainer error.

 Read more...